MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-prompt-objects/retrieve-a-prompts-definition.md

 An authorization token allows the API layer to hide internal session-related implementations such as managing different project-specific sessions.
 Once the REST API layer has validated the user's credentials using the specified authentication mode, it initiates a session with the Intelligence server and creates a unique authorization token for the client.

 Changesets are used in this workflow.
-For information on how to create and use changesets see [Changesets](/docs/common-workflows/modeling/changesets.md).
+For information on how to create and use changesets, see [Changesets](/docs/common-workflows/modeling/changesets.md).

 :::

 :::tip

-Obtain the authorization token needed to execute the request using [POST /api/auth/login](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Authentication/postLogin).
+Get the authorization token needed to execute the request with [POST /api/auth/login](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Authentication/postLogin).

-Obtain the project ID from [GET /api/projects](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Projects/getProjects_1).
+Get the project ID from [GET /api/projects](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Projects/getProjects_1).

 :::